kaw393939/eaikw/docs/COURSE-CURRICULUM-15-WEEKS.md

    - Color psychology in branding
    - Typography and readability

+5. **The Principle of Self-Evident Design**
+   - **Core Insight:** Users are on their own—no one is there to help
+   - **Designer's Job:** Anticipate needs, answer questions preemptively, guide without being present
+   - **User Expectations:** Things should "just work" without explanation
+   - **Psychological Safety:** Clear affordances reduce anxiety, increase confidence
+   - **Feedback Loops:** Users need confirmation their actions worked
+   - **Error Recovery:** When things go wrong, users need a path forward

+**Connection to Persuasion:**

+Clear, self-evident design builds TRUST (Cialdini's Authority principle):

+- "This site knows what it's doing" → Professional credibility
+- "I can figure this out" → User feels smart (Liking principle)
+- "This is safe to use" → Reduces friction to action

+Confusing design breaks trust:

+- "What does this button do?" → Hesitation
+- "Did that work?" → Anxiety
+- "How do I undo this?" → Fear of mistakes

 **Assignments:**

 - Identify archetype of 5 major brands (Apple, Nike, etc.)
 - Analyze one e-commerce site: What persuasion techniques are used?
 - Define your personal brand archetype
+- **NEW:** User test exercise: Watch someone use a website for the first time (record their screen and audio).
+Document: Where do they pause?
+What do they click that doesn't work?
+What questions do they ask?
+Create report on self-evidence failures.

 ---